 When you study Literacy Education at RWU, you’ll prepare to become a certified reading specialist/consultant for preschool through grade 12.
-This 16-month part-time program clusters coursework and real-world field experiences into three levels -- explorations, investigations and professionalism -- to give you the knowledge and expertise to design reading programs, assess students’ needs and become a leader in literacy education.
+This two-year, part-time program clusters coursework and real-world field experiences into three levels -- explorations, investigations and professionalism -- to give you the knowledge and expertise to design reading programs, assess students’ needs and become a leader in literacy education.

 The Roger Williams University Master of Arts in Literacy Education is a 31-credit program, leading to certification as a PK-12 Reading Specialist/Consultant in Rhode Island and in member states of the Interstate Certification Compact (ICC).

-The 16-month program is part-time and graduate students take two courses in the fall, spring, and summer terms, and one course in the winter intersession.
+The two-year program is part-time and graduate students take two courses in the fall, spring, and summer terms, and one course in the winter intersession.
 Students complete the program as a cohort, benefitting from a collegial atmosphere with the same group of students completing the entire program together.
 All learning experiences are guided by the National Standards for Reading Professionals as set forth by the International Reading Association.

 The program includes nine courses, clustered into three Curriculum Levels, and arranged in a developmental sequence: Level I, Explorations; Level II, Investigations; and Level III, Professionalism.
 In Level I, Explorations, candidates develop a knowledge base and participate in field experiences in two introductory courses.
 In Level II, Investigations, candidates develop expertise in instructional and assessment skills that are critical to their roles as literacy professionals.
 In Level III, Professionalism, candidates build on the broad based knowledge they developed in the first two phases and prepare to assume and carry out leadership roles as literacy professionals.